DanaFreitas/Tic-Tac-Toe/tictactoenotes.md

 This has taken about an hour.
 Now I can focus on the next part of the effort, forming the boxes themselves with css.

+10/21 have made most of the visual bones. just need to center the grid and giev it personality. should I do that first or some fo the js?
+Maybe some of the js and worry about the visuals later.
+Expect the grid.
+That is just nagging.

+change cursor each turn

+10/22
+Functional languages are good when you have a fixed set of things, and as your code evolves, you primarily add new operations on existing things.
+Object-oriented languages are good when you have a fixed set of operations on things, and as your code evolves, you primarily add new things.

+As I am manipulating an existing board, lll nuse fp, althougfh i should try oop next project

+attempting to set up functions for the board pieces. function selectplayer(box[j]) isnt workable?
+Am I putting it in the wronf scope?

+10/26
+The loop is < not <=

+     box[j].addEventListener('click', selectplayer)
+     NOT
+         box[j].addEventListener('click', selectplayer())
+    The second one causes the function to happen immediately

+    need to have the loop affect both the first and the second buttons

+10/27

+use color scheme of lbrown dbrown and green
+    g/lb/db

+Have the warning appear in html. do some animation similar as with the color change

+10/28 have the whitebox to put alert in. just needed to make it absolute. the issue is centering the text vertically.

+10/29 I need to make the PARENT flex, not the child.
+Now i can focus on giving a state.

+I need to deactivate the buttons while the game is active

+make an error message for the program

+10/30

+I need to figure out how to make buttons unusable based on the fact the game has started

+while makes a loop, avoid that.x